terbium-lang/terbium/README.md

 specifically with the static type-checker which is run at compile-time.
 Luckily, doing such is [easy](#efficient-null-handling).

+There is also the `ExplicitNullHandler` class which you can use to utilize an "unwrap-like" interface over `null`.
+This type is used in many of the interfaces in Terbium's standard library.

 ### Concise Code
 We also want to make Terbium code as concise as possible, without sacrificing performance or readability.

 #### Examples: